By Viswanadha Modali, Research Associate, Policy

 India, being a very large country has had a very haphazard record of social policy planning and implementation.
 It is marked with authority overlapping between the Centre and States and the discord between a wide variety of actors involved.
-This overlapping authority and discord has prevented India from formulating a singular set of social policies with a singular set of goals.
+This overlapping authority and discord have prevented India from formulating a singular set of social policies with a singular set of goals.

 But this doesn’t mean that social policy in India is non-existent.
 Many endemic societal problems have been addressed through social policies.
-Before we look at specific policies it will be useful to understand the two broad types of social policies; viz., protective policies and productive policies.
-Protective policies essentially give protection for, employment, income, well-being, etc. While productive policies try improving the productive capacity of the population, this includes education, training and healthcare.
+Before we look at specific policies it will be useful to understand the two broad types of social policies; viz., protective policies, and productive policies.
+Protective policies essentially give protection for, employment, income, well-being, etc. While productive policies try improving the productive capacity of the population, this includes education, training, and healthcare.

 Assessing Outcome: The Case of Land Redistribution Policy

-As land was distributed to a larger group, there was a large class of people who had substantial income to consume and invest, this decentralization of income led to an increase in rural consumption and production of manufactured and other goods.
+As land was distributed to a larger group, there was a large class of people who had a substantial income to consume and invest, this decentralization of income led to an increase in rural consumption and production of manufactured and other goods.
 This strong consumer base made up a significant portion of our economy.
 This is one example, where a social policy, slated to fix an issue of societal inequality, ended up having a profound impact on the economic foundations of the country.